gustarus/depler/readme.md

 I prefer to use the second scenario (`--as image`).

-#### `--run-as container` vs. `--run-as service`
-Which to chose?

-The first one (`--run-as container`) tells tool to run the image as a single detached container:
-1. Remove any running service with the same name.
-2. Stop all containers regarding matched name.
-3. Run new container with the tag.

-The second one (`--run-as service`) tells tool to use docker service for deployment:
-1. If there is already existed service with the same name:
-1. 1. update the service from the image.
-2. If there is no running service with the same name:
-2. 1. stop all running containers;
-2. 2. create a service with the same name.

-I prefer to use the second scenario (`--run-as service`).

 ### Other commands
 All other commands from this tool are not usable as standalone commands.
 But, if something went wrong, you can just rerun failed command with logged arguments.